Russian sports organisations face heavy toll of mounting sporting sanctions - NewsBreak

 “Football is fully united here and in full solidarity with all the people affected in Ukraine.
 Both presidents hope that the situation in Ukraine will improve significantly and rapidly so that football can again be a vector for unity and peace amongst people.”

-Spartak Moscow’s removal from the Europa League will hand RB Leipzig direct progression into the European second-tier competition’s quarter-finals.
+The Uzbek-born billionaire’s USM Holdings sponsors the Toffees’ training ground, with an initial five-year deal announced in 2017, and has an option on naming rights for their new stadium – a deal worth £30million to the Merseyside club.

+FIFA and UEFA have today decided together that all Russian teams, whether national representative teams or club teams, shall be suspended from participation in both FIFA and UEFA competitions until further notice.FIFA and UEFA

-European football bosses UEFA also confirmed the cessation of its sponsorship deals with Russian energy company Gazprom , worth around £34million a season.
+European football bosses UEFA on Monday confirmed the cessation of its sponsorship deals with Russian energy company Gazprom , worth around £34million a season.

-“UEFA has today decided to end its partnership with Gazprom across all competitions,” read a UEFA statement.

-“The decision is effective immediately and covers all existing agreements including the UEFA Champions League, UEFA national team competitions and UEFA EURO 2024.”

 The suspension should put a stop to Russia’s World Cup play-off semi-final in late March.